Behnam Djahed, MD

 Ashley Rojas Mehta, MD

 "As a resident, I had so much fun, learned more than I ever would have imagined possible, and shared some of the most important years of my life with individuals whom I am proud to say I worked beside.
 Coming back after fellowship as faculty was an obvious choice.
 It is very rewarding working with our amazing students and residents in caring for our underserved population of patients.”
 Dr. Rojas was our Class of 2017 chief resident, and is currently our assistant program director.

 Family Medicine Inpatient Team

 Our family medicine inpatient faculty Drs.
 Djahed, Ramos, and Rojas (from left to right).

 Each rotate on our service for 4 weeks and then 8 weeks at our Jefferson Reaves Clinic.

 The key to our success is the commitment of our faculty and staff to excellence in education and patient care.

 We do more than treat pathologies.
 We take care of people.
 That may mean educating parents about losing weight or cooking healthier foods for their children.
 Most of all, it means having a trusted relationship with the family.”

 Dr. Gervais has been a clinician, educator, and advocate for South Florida’s Haitian community.
 A native of Montreal, she came to Miami in 1997 as a resident.
 She was Class of 2000 chief resident and joined our faculty in 2000.
 As a Creole speaker from a Haitian family, Dr. Gervais understands both the health care and cultural issues that impact patients and families.
-In addition to precepting residents at our family medicine practice and overseeing our board review sessions, Dr. Gervais is also our assistant dean for admissions and diversity and family medicine clerkship director at the University of Miami School of Medicine.
+In addition to precepting residents at our family medicine practice and overseeing our board review sessions, Dr. Gervais is also our family medicine clerkship assistant director at the University of Miami School of Medicine.